ActionPL/duckstation_openbios_savestates/SLPS-03344/README.md

 **Description:**

-starts at the vs. mode character select screen with all known characters unlocked
+Starts at the vs. mode character select screen with all known characters unlocked